 The economic fallout from the coronavirus pandemic has left many companies no choice but to file for bankruptcy.
 But before they do, many dole out generous bonuses to CEOs and other executives before they run out of cash.

-JCPenney, Hertz, and Chesapeake Energy are just a few of the companies that recently have given their executives prepaid retention bonuses worth $7.5 million, $16.2 million, $25 million, respectively, in the days and weeks leading up to filing for bankruptcy protection, where they plan to reorganize to eventually emerge with a sustainable business.
+JCPenney, Hertz, and Chesapeake Energy are just a few of the companies that recently gave their executives prepaid retention bonuses worth $7.5 million, $16.2 million, $25 million, respectively, in the days and weeks leading up to filing for bankruptcy protection, where they plan to reorganize to eventually emerge with a sustainable business.

 “Companies are getting anxious that they will have to file for bankruptcy, so they're lining their ducks up in a row,” John Pottow, a bankruptcy law professor at the University of Michigan, told Yahoo Money.
 “And the first duck that most CEOs worry about is their own salary.”